 In that state, especially when faced with a tough decision, I've felt closer to God and able to gain clarity and guidance.
 Then more than ever I was looking forward to that chance to spend time with God and ask WTF was going on.

 To my delight, I did get that opportunity.
-When race day arrived I felt the rush that came with knowledge that I was really running my first marathon, and that I was surrounded by so many courageous people setting out to accomplish the same.
+When race day arrived I felt the rush that came with the thought that I was really running my first marathon, and that I was surrounded hundreds of courageous people setting out to do the same.
 The onlookers in the small towns of upstate NY were radiating with love and support, standing at the end of the well-kept lawns of their country homes that were adorned with American flags.